F219093/StockManager/README.md

 ## Overview

-Welcome to ZenithStock, a state-of-the-art Inventory Management System designed to revolutionize the control and efficiency of your store's inventory.
+Welcome to a state-of-the-art Inventory Management System designed to revolutionize the control and efficiency of your store's inventory.
 Developed with precision and user-friendliness in mind, ZenithStock empowers administrators and employees alike to seamlessly manage products, process orders, and maintain optimal stock levels.

 ## Key Features